eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">DASH_03<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-For a PID or attestation presentation transaction executed through the Wallet Unit, the log SHALL contain at least: a) the date and time of the transaction, b) the name and unique identifier of the corresponding Relying Party, and the Member State in which that Relying Party is established, c) the name, contact details (if available), and unique identifier of the intermediary, if an intermediary is involved in the transaction, d) the attestation type(s) and the identifier(s) of the attribute(s) that were requested, as well as those that were presented, e) in the case of non-completed transactions, the reason for such non-completion, f) the URL of the online service of the Relying Party's Registrar. g) the web form URL (if available), e-mail address (if available), and telephone number (if available) provided by the Relying Party for sending data deletion requests, see requirement RPRC_11 in [Topic 44](./annex-2.02-high-level-requirements-by-topic.md#a2326-topic-44-registration-certificates-for-pid-providers-providers-of-qeaas-pub-eaas-and-non-qualified-eaas-and-relying-parties), h) the name and country of the Data Protection Authority supervising the Relying Party, as well as the web form URL (if available), e-mail address (if available), and telephone number (if available) provided by this DPA for reporting suspicious attribute presentation requests. i) information on the intended use and the URL to the applicable privacy policy (if available).
+For a PID or attestation presentation transaction executed through the Wallet Unit, the log SHALL contain at least: a) the date and time of the transaction, b) the trade name, unique identifier, and Service identifier of the corresponding Relying Party, and the Member State in which that Relying Party is established, c) the trade name, contact details (if available), unique identifier, and Service identifier of the intermediary, if an intermediary is involved in the transaction, d) the attestation type(s) and the identifier(s) of the attribute(s) that were requested, as well as those that were presented, e) in the case of non-completed transactions, the reason for such non-completion, f) the URL of the online service of the Relying Party's Registrar. g) the web form URL (if available), e-mail address (if available), and telephone number (if available) provided by the Relying Party for sending data deletion requests, see requirement RPRC_11 in [Topic 44][topic-44], h) the name and country of the Data Protection Authority supervising the Relying Party, as well as the web form URL (if available), e-mail address (if available), and telephone number (if available) provided by this DPA for reporting suspicious attribute presentation requests. i) information on the intended use and the URL to the applicable privacy policy.

-*Note: The information in points g), h), and i) may be retrieved from the registration certificate or from the Registrar's online service (see [Topic 44](../annex-2/annex-2.02-high-level-requirements-by-topic.md#a2326-topic-44-registration-certificates-for-pid-providers-providers-of-qeaas-pub-eaas-and-non-qualified-eaas-and-relying-parties)).*
+*Note: a) If an intermediary is involved in the transaction, the Wallet Unit obtains the information under point b) from the registration certificate in the presentation request, and the information under point c) from the access certificate.
+In case no intermediary is involved, the Wallet Unit obtains the information under point b) from either the registration certificate or the access certificate, because it is identical in both certificates. b) The information in points g) and h) can be retrieved from the registration certificate.
+At least one of the options (URL, e-mail address, or telephone number) will be present.
+See RPRC_11 and RPRC_12.*

 </div>
 </div>